websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/workflow-metrics-reports.md

 **On Time**: On Time items have not breached _any_ SLA deadline.

-**Untracked**: Untracked items are items in the workflow process that aren't currently under the purview of an SLA.
+**Untracked**: Untracked items are in the workflow process but aren't currently under the purview of an SLA.
 They might be in the workflow process but haven't reached the step identified as the SLA start, or they might pre-date the SLA definition entirely.

 ### Filtering by Process Status and Completion Period